rayyaw/rayyaw.github.io/docs/coding/setup.md

 # Coding setup

 I currently have two computers I use for coding.
-One is setup with Windows and has a latest-generaion GPU (as of 2023), and the other has Linux (Debian + KDE).
+One is setup with Windows and has a latest-generation GPU (as of 2023), and the other has Linux (Debian + KDE).
 My Linux computer has no GPU and is much more portable, so I use it for everything except high performance computing and Windows-specific applications.

 ## Platform